PaulHenrik/DataLiteracy_FARS/README.md

 # Data Literacy Fatal Accidents Analysis
 This project aims to evalute irresponsible driving based on fatal car accidents in the US.
 ## File structure:
-Code expects data in the following file structure:
+Our code expects the following file structure:

 ```
 **root**